leouchoa/.dotfiles/.config/nvim/README.md

 2. Run `TSInstall language` to download syntax highlighting.
 For options please consult the lsp [homepage](https://github.com/nvim-treesitter/nvim-treesitter).
 Usually I install:

-- json, yaml, toml, python, markdown, orgmode
+- json, yaml, toml, python, markdown, orgmode, rust-analyzer

 3. **IMPORTANT:** the `manual_mode` option in the `project` plugin is set to true.
 Otherwise it will fk up my telescope `find_files`.
 Because of that, remember that to add a new directory as project you have to use the `:ProjectRoot` command!